The Best Places to Retire for Health Care

 We coupled those rankings with a consideration of other valuable retirement factors, such as affordability, quality of life, things to do, and nearby active adult communities.
 This helped us determine some of the best places to retire to facilitate senior health.

 No matter where you might want to retire across the nation, this list can provide more information about some of the country’s best health care options.
-From east to west, here are eight of the best places to retire for health care.
+From east to west, here are eight of the best places to live for health care.

 Those who dream of a New England retirement can also find some of the nation’s best health care in Hartford, Connecticut.
 The state ranks third in the country for overall access to health care.